thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 Now, let's try some code with Promise API.

-Many operations in Javascript are asynchronous - for example: fetching data via HTTP, reading from a file, event handlers, etc.
+Many operations in JavaScript are asynchronous - for example: fetching data via HTTP, reading from a file, event handlers, etc.

 In this example, we will use the [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) provided by the browsers to fetch some data from a web service.
 The web service returns real time car park status information in Singapore.